Masterplan (band): History

 On 11 January 2009, Mike DiMeo confirmed on his MySpace page that he had parted ways with Masterplan.
 On 25 July 2009, the band finally revealed that Jørn Lande has made his return to Masterplan.

 On 16 April 2010, a single titled Far From the End of the World was released to precede the band's new fourth album, Time To Be King, once again produced by Roland Grapow.

 On 13 July 2011, the band announced on their official website that they were writing songs for a new album.
 The album was set to be released in March 2013.

 In July 2012, it was announced that Martin Marthus Skaroupka (Cradle of Filth drummer) will play on the new Masterplan album.
 In early November, it was announced that Rick Altzi and Jari Kainulainen would replace Jorn Lande and Jan Eckert on the upcoming album.
 In November 2012, during an interview with Metal Shock Finland's Chief Editor, Mohsen Fayyazi, when talking about Jorn's departure from the band, Roland stated the following:

 "Everybody always expects something special from Jorn, but it's a very unstable situation.
 To keep happy it's not easy and to be honest I've not heard from him for 2 years.
 Don't get me wrong, we're still friends but we just don't have much contact."

 On 21 February 2013, the new album was announced.
 The title of the album is Novum Initium and it was released on 14 June 2013 through German record label AFM Records.

 In an interview made in Italy, on 16 September 2016, Roland Grapow confirmed the addition of At Vance member Kevin Kott as the drummer of the band replacing Martin Marthus Škaroupka whose commitments with his other band Cradle of Filth prevented him for playing shows with Masterplan.

 They also announced the release of a new album consisting of re-recordings of Helloween songs written by Roland Grapow from the time he was in the band.
 The album, PumpKings, was released on 28 July 2017.
 Grapow stated that the album was not any kind of revenge for being fired from Helloween, or not being invited to their Pumpkins United World Tour in 2017: "[fans] all thought it was kind of a revenge or something... now I remember.
 To me, it's just a relaxing situation [...]
 I never had this in my mind.
 It's just a bit coincidental because I delayed this album for two years and it came out at the same time when the reunion tour came."
 The band was on hiatus for the following years.
 The band announced a new song and a tour to follow to start 2024.

-In 2025, Masterplan announced that they are "gearing up for the release of" their upcoming album Metal Morphosis.
+In 2025, Masterplan announced that they are "gearing up for the release of" their upcoming album Metalmorphosis, which was scheduled to be released on 22 May 2026, but delayed to 26 June.